 Many hosts do the bare minimum to secure their shared hosting plans; others advertise themselves as “the most secure” and charge inflated prices to match, without doing much more than conforming to basic industry standards.
 We’ve tested all the top hosts to find the ones that balance price and user-friendliness while providing solid security measures.

-As you may have guessed by now, because you probably read the title, we found six providers that we like a lot.
+As you may have guessed by now, because you probably read the title, we found ten providers that we like a lot.
 Of all, Hostinger impressed us the most, being both affordable while also offering top-grade security.
 Read on to see why, and which other hosts made the list.

 Here’s the quick rundown on every security feature we like to see in a hosting provider’s plans, with a beginner-friendly explanation of each.
 If you don’t spend your whole life doing web stuff, these are the very basics of what you need to know about hosting security features, and why they’re important: